Average Collection Period Ratio and QuickBooks 2014

-QuickBooks 2013 and several different activity ratios can help manage your assets.
+You can track the average collection period ratio easily in QuickBooks.
 The average collection period ratio shows how long it takes for a firm to collect on its receivables.
-You can think about this ratio as a measure of the quality of a firm’s credit and collection procedures.
+You can think about this ratio as being a measure of the quality of a firm’s credit and collection procedures.

-In other words, this ratio shows how smart a firm is at deciding to whom to extend credit.
+In other words, this ratio shows how smart a firm is about deciding to whom to extend credit.
 This ratio also shows how effective a firm is in collecting from customers.

 The average collection period ratio formula looks like this: